DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ### Test Hooks

-Test hooks are executed before a test is started and after it is finished.
+Test hooks are executed in each test run before a test is started and after it is finished.
+If a test runs in several browsers, test hooks are executed in each browser.

-At the moment they run, the tested webpage is already loaded, so that you can use [test actions](actions/index.md) and other test run API inside test hooks.
+At the moment test hooks run, the tested webpage is already loaded, so that you can use [test actions](actions/index.md) and other test run API inside test hooks.

 You can specify a hook for each test in a fixture by using the `beforeEach` and `afterEach` methods in the [fixture declaration](#fixtures).